 11. Rocku Yakiniku

-Rocku Yakiniku offers a relatively affordable free-flow yakiniku experience, at $29.90++ for their lunch buffet, and $29.90++ for their dinner buffet, from Monday to Thursday.
+Rocku Yakiniku offers a relatively affordable free-flow yakiniku experience, at $27.90++ for their lunch buffet, and $29.90++ for their dinner buffet, from Monday to Thursday.
 One of the few meat-heavy Japanese buffets in Singapore, the restaurant has over 50 dishes to choose from, including options such as the beef striploin, beef short plate, and pork belly.
 Seafood options also include green mussels and baby octopus, and you can dip them in a wide range of exciting sauces such as sweet miso, spicy miso, and ponzu.
 Add $3 if you’re dining there on a weekend, public holiday, or eve of a public holiday.

 Address: 201 Victoria Street, #04-06, Bugis+, Singapore 188067

 Tel: 6634 3313

-A popular choice among hotpot lovers, SUKI-YA is one of the few Japanese buffets that specialises in Japanese-inspired sukiyaki and shabu-shabu.
+A popular choice among hotpot lovers, SUKI-YA is one of the few Japanese buffets that specialise in Japanese-inspired sukiyaki and shabu-shabu.
 There’s no need to be afraid of spending a bomb here as their lunch buffets are going at $18.90++ every Monday to Thursday.
-This meaty feast gives access to both beef and pork slices, and also five different soups to choose from.
+This meaty feast gives access to both beef and pork slices, and you get five different soups to choose from.
 Dinner is priced at $25.90++.
 Add an additional $3 to the fee if you’re dining over the weekend, on public holidays, or eve of.

 Image credit: @missskinnyfriedchicken

 Serving up an impressive repertoire of Japanese fare, Kushi Japanese Dining has something for everyone.
 There are over six types of sashimi to choose from at their Classic Buffet ($41.80++ for lunch, $45.80++ for dinner), including snapper, tuna, salmon, white tuna, swordfish, and yellowtail.
 There’s also a wide selection of cooked dishes that are specially made to order.
-We’re particularly fans of their broiled squid, which was fresh and charred nicely.
+We’re particular fans of their broiled squid, which was fresh and charred nicely.
 A minimum of two people are required to dine.